Ensembl/ensembl-cdm-docs/README.md

 - Metadata

 ### Features and related concepts
 In the model, [Feature](./src/docs/feature.md) is defined as an abstract concept for modelling areas of interest in a genomic coordinate space.
 Typically concrete representations of features have a stable_id for identification.
+The term stable_id refers to a publicly available identifier (e.g. ENST00000380152.8) assigned by a project or institute and can be considered to be unique within an Assembly.

 ![features overview](./src/images/features_overview.png)